 Viruses (or Virii, whatever) inject bits of their genetic material into cells, then the cell proceeds to make viruses until it bursts.
 I thought it would be interesting to adapt that to a planetary scale.

 These settings would have nothing to do with the AI personalities and advantages.
 They simply function as scalers (cheats or handicaps).
 Alien species are primarily set apart by technological personalities, their physiology (e.g. Silicoids not needing to terraform, Sakkra reproducing faster) and cultural inclinations.
-I'm reluctant to use simple scalers to set them apart IF instead an existing mechanic/game law/technology can be used.
+Simple scalers to set races apart should not be used if instead an existing mechanic/game law/technology can be used.
 I wouldn't design one species to have much faster ships for example, because that's a technology.
 However, a species might be immune to Zorgon-Radiation and thus be able to invent and use the powerful Zorgon-drives.
 Or, perhaps they are just really good at inventing engines, thus getting good engine tech earlier.

 This is a feature inspired by the Imperia series.
 A list of restrictions (saved into a short code or file perhaps) could allow players to set up and share different scenarios.
 Aside from a bunch of basic settings deciding map, difficulty, player race and the opponents involved, there could be more complex scoring system which encourages certain behavior.